ryte/INF-tf-waf/rate_based_rule2/README.md

 Terraform module for creating rate based rules for a WAF

-This rule contains 1 predicate
+This rule contains 2 predicates

 This project is [internal open source](https://en.wikipedia.org/wiki/Inner_source) and currently maintained by the [INF](https://github.com/orgs/onpage-org/teams/inf).